openstack-archive/sahara/doc/source/user/sahara-on-ironic.rst

 ..

-7. Add a special flavor for the bare metal instances with an arch meta parameter to match the virtual architecture of the server’s CPU with the metal one.
+7. Add a special flavor for the bare metal instances with an arch meta parameter to match the virtual architecture of the server's CPU with the metal one.
 For example:

 .. code-block:: bash